 Dr. Elizabeth Cameron is the Nuclear Threat Initiative’s (NTI) Vice President for Global Biological Policy and Programs and a Senior Fellow at the Scowcroft Institute of International Affairs, Bush School of Government and Public Service at Texas A&M University.
 Prior to working at NTI, Dr. Cameron served as the Senior Director for Global Health Security and Biodefense on the White House National Security Council (NSC) staff, where she was instrumental in the development and launch of the Global Health Security Agenda.

-From 2010‐2013, Dr. Cameron served as the Office Director for Cooperative Threat Reduction (CTR) and the Senior Advisor for the Assistant Secretary of Defense for the Nuclear, Chemical and Biological Defense programs.
-In these roles, she oversaw implementation of the geographic expansion of the Nunn‐Lugar CTR program and as a result was awarded the Office of the Secretary of Defense Medal for Exceptional Civilian Service.
-From 2003‐2010 she oversaw the expansion of Department of State Global Threat Reduction programs and supported the expansion and extension of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, a multilateral framework to improve global CBRN security.
-From 2001‐2003, she served as a manager of policy research for the American Cancer Society.
+From 2010 to 2013, Dr. Cameron served as the Office Director for Cooperative Threat Reduction (CTR) and the Senior Advisor for the Assistant Secretary of Defense for the Nuclear, Chemical and Biological Defense programs.
+In these roles, she oversaw implementation of the geographic expansion of the Nunn‐Lugar CTR program and, as a result, was awarded the Office of the Secretary of Defense Medal for Exceptional Civilian Service.
+From 2003 to 2010, she oversaw the expansion of Department of State Global Threat Reduction programs and supported the expansion and extension of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, a multilateral framework to improve global CBRN security.
+From 2001 to 2003, she served as a manager of policy research for the American Cancer Society.

 Dr. Joseph Fair is a modern-day international disease detective that travels the world in search of plagues before they become global disasters.
-In addition, Dr. Fair is a scientist, business entrepreneur, media consultant, and a builder and creator of public health programs.
-He has more than 18 years of experience in building, sustaining, and nurturing successful research and development programs in more than 30 countries.
-Fair has authored or co-authored more than 45 peer reviewed articles on virology, public health, emergency response and virus hunting in disease "hotspots" around the world.
-In addition he works as an international outbreak responder and has been highlighted by 60 Minutes, the cover of the Washington Post, CNN, Al Jazeera, NPR, Vice News, NBC News, and other media outlets.
+In addition, Dr. Fair is a scientist, business entrepreneur, media consultant, and builder and creator of public health programs.
+He has more than eighteen years of experience in building, sustaining, and nurturing successful research and development programs in more than thirty countries.
+Fair has authored or coauthored more than forty-five peer reviewed articles on virology, public health, emergency response, and virus hunting in disease "hotspots" around the world.
+In addition, he works as an international outbreak responder and has been highlighted by 60 Minutes, the cover of the Washington Post, CNN, Al Jazeera, NPR, Vice News, NBC News, and other media outlets.

-Gerald W. Parker Jr., DVM, PhD Dr. Parker is a Senior Fellow for the Pandemic and Biosecurity Policy Programs at the Scowcroft Institute of International Affairs, Bush School of Government and Public Service; Associate Dean for Global One Health, Texas A&M College of Veterinary Medicine; and Strategic Advisor for the Institute for Infectious Animal Diseases at Texas A&M AgriLife Research.
+Dr. Gerald Parker is a Senior Fellow for the Pandemic and Biosecurity Policy Programs at the Scowcroft Institute of International Affairs, Bush School of Government and Public Service; Associate Dean for Global One Health, Texas A&M College of Veterinary Medicine; and Strategic Advisor for the Institute for Infectious Animal Diseases at Texas A&M AgriLife Research.
 Dr. Parker also serves on several advisory boards, including the National Academies of Sciences, Engineering, and Medicine standing committee on Health Threats and Workforce Resilience; the FEMA National Advisory Council; the Homeland Security Science and Technology Advisory Committee; the Biodefense Blue Ribbon Panel; and the Texas Task Force on Emerging Infectious Disease Preparedness and Response.

 Prior to his appointment to Texas A&M University, Dr. Parker held technical to executive leadership positions throughout thirty-six years of public service as a recognized defense and civilian interagency leader in biodefense, high consequence emerging infectious diseases, global health security, and all-hazards public health/medical preparedness.
 This includes coordinating federal medical and public health responses to Hurricanes Katrina through Alex, the 2009 Pandemic, and the Haiti earthquake.
 Dr. Parker’s service includes more than twenty-six years on active duty, leading medical research and development programs and organizations.
 He is a former Commander and Deputy Commander, US Army Medical Research Institute of Infectious Diseases.
 Dr. Parker held senior executive-level positions at the Department of Homeland Security, the Department of Health and Human Services (HHS), and the Department of Defense (DOD), including serving as the Principal Deputy Assistant Secretary for Preparedness and Response at HHS and Deputy Assistant Secretary of Defense for Chemical and Biological Defense at DOD.